barr-israel/barrcodes/content/posts/graveler-simulation.md

     res[0].count_ones() + res[1].count_ones() + res[2].count_ones() + (res[3] & MASK).count_ones()
 }
 ```
-When starting to use code that utilises SIMD, it is important to have the required instructions available to the compiler, meaning having the right target-cpu/target-feature set, which is another reason to only measure the performance using the same settings as `both` from the last section.
+When starting to use code that utilizes SIMD, it is important to have the required instructions available to the compiler, meaning having the right target-cpu/target-feature set, which is another reason to only measure the performance using the same settings as `both` from the last section.
 With the new crate, `hyperfine` reports a time of **3.119s**, another massive leap in performance.

 ### Even Bigger SIMDs